Inventory Control with Modulated Demand and a Partially Observed Modulation Process: Problem Description and Preliminary Results

-Results in \cite{smallwood73} guarantee that $v_n(\bm{x},s)$ is piecewise linear and concave in $\bm{x}$ for each fixed $s$ for all finite $n$, assuming $v_0(\bm{x},s)$ is also piecewise linear and concave in $\bm{x}$ for each $s$.
+With respect to optimal value function structure, results in \cite{smallwood73} guarantee that $v_n(\bm{x},s)$ is piecewise linear and concave in $\bm{x}$ for each fixed $s$ for all finite $n$, assuming $v_0(\bm{x},s)$ is also piecewise linear and concave in $\bm{x}$ for each $s$.
 In the limit $v^*(\bm{x},s)$ may no longer be piecewise linear in $\bm{x}$ for each $s$; however, concavity will be preserved.